 While it can be easy to get overwhelmed by all the places to collect reviews, you first need to understand which review websites your target audiences are researching.
 Then, you can prioritize your efforts to collect reviews where your business has the most visibility and can make the most impact.

-A best practice is to find a review platform that provides you with review collection tools and website widgets.
+A best practice is to find a review platform that includes review collection tools and website widgets.
 Review platforms are also more likely to provide advanced display formats that are flexible and consistent with the look and feel of your website.

-For example, in addition to review collection tools, Jabio provides free ways to display reviews like review tabs, featured reviews, carousels, and trust seals that you can implement by simply pasting code.
+For example, in addition to review collection, Sitejabber for Business provides free ways to display reviews like review tabs, featured reviews, carousels, and trust seals that you can implement by simply pasting code.
 And, as your business grows, you can customize your widgets and manage your reviews from different sources, all on a single dashboard.
-Check out the section on review tools and review management platforms to help you select the best software for displaying reviews on your website.
+Check out the section later in this post on review tools and review management platforms to help you select the best software for displaying reviews on your website.

 Are your customers going to review websites to research you and your competitors?
 Run a search to see what review websites show up for your brand and industry.
 You’ll want to find out which review platforms are ranking high on the search engine results pages (SERP) – the higher the review sites are positioned, the more visibility you (or your competitors) are going to have.